 Apple had me at speed.
 The minute I saw the performance potential of the new hardware, I had to have it.
 Video is nice and I'll likely use it a lot, but just cutting that much overhead off my day to day usage is priceless.

 With the iPhone 3GS, the hardware finally caught up to the software.

-2009 saw the introduction of the most novel smartphone since the iPhone - the Palm Pre.
-Run by former Apple SVP Jon Rubenstein, built by many former Apple engineers and designers, it featured a gorgeous interface, elegant multitasking metaphor, excellent Synergy messaging system, and... terrible hardware.
+2009 saw the introduction of the most novel smartphone since the iPhone — the Palm Pre.
+Run by former Apple SVP Jon Rubenstein, built by former Apple engineers and designers who, perhaps, thought Apple erred in going with UIKit over WebKit for the apps, it featured a gorgeous interface, elegant multitasking metaphor, excellent Synergy messaging system, and... terrible hardware.
 It was also locked on Sprint, which proved to be far, far worse than being locked on AT&T. For all of its HMTL5 app ambition, poor business decisions, inept marketing, lack of funding, and a conspiracy of other events meant it never gained the traction it deserved.
 Which was a huge pity.
 Roger McNamee, one of Palm's principle backers through then-owners Elevation Partners, didn't do them any early expectational favors either:

 Ironically, one of the biggest complaints about webOS at the time was speed.
 The calendar app, for example, could take 20 seconds to load.
 As to the other claim, one month later more people than ever owned iPhones.
 Palm, wisely, took away his microphone.

 Microsoft, still lost in the weeds with Windows Mobile, largely sat out the year.
 Steve Ballmer, of course, did not.

 The truth of the matter is all the consumer market mojo is with Apple and to a lesser extent BlackBerry.
 And yet, the real market momentum with operators and the real market momentum with device manufacturers seems to primarily be with Windows Mobile and Android.